Two acupressure points reduces labour pain

 Acupressure on BL32 and LI4 points are effective in reducing labor pain compared to control group with a slight superiority for BL32 points.

-Acupressure on these points could apply for relief pain in labor as an inexpensive and easy to administered method.
+Acupressure on these points could apply for relief pain in labour as an inexpensive and easy to administered method.

 Ozgoli et al. (2016) Effect of LI4 and BL32 acupressure on labor pain and delivery outcome in the first stage of labor in primiparous women: A randomized controlled trial.
 Complement Ther Med; 29:175-180. doi: 10.1016/j.ctim.2016.10.009.